 But what kind of readers are you trying to attract?
 The kind that surfs the web like a squirrel on crack?
 Or the kind that have landed on your site because they’re actually interested in the topic?

 If it’s the latter, forget the former.
 Go for quality visitors, not just eyeballs.
-Stick in a photo or subhead where it’s natural, but those who want to skim and just pick out one fact aren’t the ones who are going to sign up for your e-mail list, get your RSS feed, or value your advice.
+Stick in a photo or subhead where it’s natural, but those who want to skim and just pick out one fact aren’t the ones who are going to sign up for your e-mail list, buy your book, or value your advice.
 Ten seconds from now they’ll be on to something else and won’t ever remember the name of your blog.
 So don’t dumb down your writing to please them.
 Let them go.

 Don’t try to be too clever with your title—and keep it short.